Dongying Shandong, China Travel Guide

 Dongying's cuisine derives from Shandong (Lu) cuisine, one of The people's republic of china's Eight Culinary Traditions.
 Shandong cuisine is known for freshness, especially seafood, and savory flavors, with less use of chili.

-Local ingredients include seafood (fish, shrimp, crabs, clams) from the Bohai Sea, Yellow River carp, fresh vegetables, and grains.
+Local ingredients include seafood (fish, shrimp, crabs, clams) from the Bohai Sea, Yellow River carp, fresh produce, and grains.
 Flavors are salty, umami, and fresh, having rich broths and stews.
 Garlic, ginger, and scallions are frequently used aromatics.

 Breakfast: 7:00 AM - 9:00 AM.
 Lunch: 12:00 PM - 2:00 PM.
 Dinner: 6:00 PM - 9:00 PM or later.
 Snacks are common.